oracle-samples/oci-data-science-ai-samples/feature_store/tutorials/README.md

-# Feature Store tutorials
+# Feature Store Tutorials

-This repository contains notebooks demonstrating the utilization of a feature store along with various operations utilizing ML jobs and data flow within the Spark environment.
+This repository contains tutorials and notebooks demonstrating the utilization of a feature store along with various operations within the Spark environment.

 ## Contents
 - [Feature Store with ML Jobs](#feature-store-with-ml-jobs)